danielharrell/does_music_move/does_music_move.md

-them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb, which again we would hear without needing to hear any of the potential notes, of which there are indefinitely many in a continuum of pitch, between
+them first would not complete the leap, as if to fill it in, but rather transform the leap into a climb, which again we would hear without needing to hear any of the potential notes between
-ˆ1 and ˆ2, or ˆ2 and ˆ3, and so on.
+ˆ1 and ˆ2, or ˆ2 and ˆ3, and so on---of which there are
+indefinitely many in a continuum of pitch.
 Why this is a fact may be as hard to explain as the octave.
-But as a phenomenon, it seems to involve a sense of orientation in the movement we hear from note to note.
+But as a phenomenon, it seems to involve a sense of being oriented in the movement we hear from note to note.
 It is as if we faced the note we were moving to, and reached it as a goal, without needing to take account of any in-between notes silently passed along the way.

-The sense of orientation is even clearer, and more comprehensive, in the second topographical fact, which involves our perception of notes in at least *tonal* musical contexts.
-And it is this fact that forced me to shift from letters to numbers, when identifying the leap from what I called the ˆ1 tone to what I called the ˆ5 tone at the beginning of "Twinkle, Twinkle."
-For in tonal musical contexts---and the name "tonal" is derived from this fact---we will hear one note, the so-called ˆ1 tone, or tonic, as a kind of center, which *orients* us with respect to the other notes we hear, as if to provide a place from which to face them.
-And together, these facts of orientation show why we hear the notes of a melody as if we were *inside* the circumference of notes
+The sense of being oriented among notes is even clearer in the second topographical fact, which involves our perception of notes in at least
+*tonal* musical contexts.
+And it is this fact that forced me to shift from letters to numbers, when identifying the leap at the beginning of "Twinkle, Twinkle", from what I called the ˆ1 tone to what I called the ˆ5 tone.
+For in tonal musical contexts---and the name "tonal" is derived from this fact---we will hear one note as a kind of center, which *orients* us with respect to the other notes we hear, as if to provide a place from which to face them.
+(Include dynamic quality here, as explanation for why we hear one note as central, and also give briefer account of tonality and perception..)
+The central note is accordingly assigned the number 1 in analysis, and the other notes assigned other numbers in reference to 1.
+And together, these topographical facts show why we hear the notes of a melody as if we were *inside* the circumference of notes
 I described above, and carried *across* it in a change of place rather than merely *along* it in a change of pitch.
 For once we hear one note in the melody as central, it is as if that note has been projected *inside* this circumference from its place along it.
-And the movement we hear between notes in the melody, then, will not be made *along* the circumference, as if we had to travel through every note between, but rather made
-*across* the circumference, as if we had to travel only through the note inside it, the central note, in being guided or oriented by it.
+And the movement we hear between notes in the melody, then, will not be made *along* the circumference, as if we had to travel through every note between, but rather made *across* the circumference, as if we had to travel only through the note inside it, the central note, in being guided or oriented by it.

+This is perhaps as far as the circumference image should be pressed.
+But it gives a geometric form to the space in which music seems to move, once we locate ourselves *inside* that circumference.
+And the form, in that respect, is one of inhabitance.
+To be sure, we located
-And while tonal musical contexts are the product of a particular form and development of musical art, they remain contexts of perception rather than invention, and in this case, of a perception that we inhabit what we hear. xpression and
+ourselves there in a mapping of the so-called ˆ1 tone; and to hear a note as central in this way relies on a very specific musical context produced by a very particular form and development of musical art.
+But there would be no such art---much less the art to which we owe the music of the West---unless the context it produced was one of perception rather than simply invention; and in this case, of a perception that we indeed inhabit what we hear.

+Consider, as just one example, the role of modulation in tonal music.
+Under one description, we might simply characterize this as a device of musical expression that relies on the development of harmony out of polyphony, replaces modes with keys, and requires, for its widest application, the solution to a technical problem of tuning produced by its increasing use.
+But none of this would have happened, unless all of it made further sense, as a matter again of perception, of the space in which music must move to be music at all.
+And the further sense it makes of this space is most readily explained as a deepened sense of its inhabitance. if we consider this space one of inhabitance. as a deepening of our sense of inhabiting it. it makes further sense of this as a space of inhabitance. revise from here.] this description leaves the reason modulation works completely unaccounted for.
+And accounting for it means saying something about the sense made by modulation, which seems to be a sense made by our inhabitance of the space in which music moves.

+they remain contexts of perception rather than invention, and in this case, of a perception that we inhabit what we hear. xpression and